Skip to content

 Option 1: Short Sale

 Your lender agrees to accept less than what's owed.
-The difference is forgiven (though there may be tax implications).
+The difference is forgiven (though there may be tax implications, see below).

 • Requires lender approval